djbender/netrunner/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Disclaimer
+Netrunner and Android are trademarks of Fantasy Flight Publishing, Inc. and/or Wizards of the Coast LLC.

+This is website is not affiliated with Fantasy Flight Games or Wizards of the Coast.